mradovic23/ML-SPD/README.md

 - Additional:
   - Corpuses are cleaned from punctuation and stopwords
-  - Words are reduced to their root form (stemming)
+  - Words are reduced to their root form (stemming/lemmatization)
   - For ngram models only punctuation cleaning is performed

 ### Machine learning techniques